v-antanovich/automation-practice-js/README.md

 ## How to start?

-   1. Create account on GitHub
+   1. Create account on GitHub аnd send your accountName to community chat (to add you as contributor)
    2. Visit [repository](https://github.com/v-antanovich/automation-practice-js) and copy link https://github.com/v-antanovich/automation-practice-js.git
    3. Clone repository with command *git clone*
    4. Set user with command *git config* [more info](https://godelonline.sharepoint.com/Functions/ResearchAndDevelopment/SitePages/Workshop--Git-and-GitHub.aspx)
    5. Switch to dev branch with command *git checkout dev*
-   6. Create own branch from dev branch with command *git branch name-surname*
+   6. Create own branch from dev branch with command *git checkout name-surname*
    7. Create folder for you solution and place all your code there
    8. Add all changes to stage with command *git add -A*
    9. Commit changes *git commit -m "your message"*